Experts weigh in on updated IRS notices and changes for 2021

 However, hard forks that include airdrops of the new chain or cryptocurrency do result in gross income—or “an accession to wealth”—as a tradable good with value was created.
 The fair market value at the time of the airdrop is used as the owner’s basis.

-If that wasn’t enough, virtual currencies made their way onto an official form this tax season.
-At the top of the Schedule 1 for Form 1040, Additional Income and Adjustments to Income, this question appears this year for the first time: “At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+If that wasn’t enough, virtual currencies made their way onto an official form starting with the 2019 tax year.
+At the top of the Schedule 1 for Form 1040, Additional Income and Adjustments to Income, this question appears: “At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”

 No doubt, checking the wrong box would look bad in the event of an audit.
 And that too is another recent subject worth noting.